 The Bear River Meditation Group follows the Zen Buddhist practice of Serene Reflection Meditation (Silent Illumination).
-We are affiliated with Shasta Abbey Buddhist Monastery, and the Order of Buddhist Contemplatives.
+We are affiliated with Shasta Abbey Buddhist Monastery and the Order of Buddhist Contemplatives.
 The order was founded by Houn Jiyu Kennett following her training at Sojiji Temple in Japan.
-The meditation group is led by two licensed Lay Ministers, Andrea Spark and Pam Johnson.
-We have been meeting for over 25 years in the Auburn, California area.
-All are welcome to come to join our meetings and retreats.
+Our meditation group has been meeting for over 30 years in the Auburn, California area.
+All are welcome to join our meetings and retreats.
 Meditation instruction is available for those unfamiliar with the Zen form of meditation, or who might have questions about their practice.

 Location and Weekly Meetings

 The meditation group is located in the foothills of the Sierra Nevada Mountains in Northern California.
-We meet on Monday evenings from 6:30 – 8:30 pm.
-We are currently meeting online on the 1st and 3rd Mondays.
-On the 2nd and 4th Mondays we have two meetings, one in person at the Applegate Civic Center and another meeting online.
-Please contact us if you would like to be included in regular emails with information about upcoming events, visiting Buddhist teachers, Dharma study, and links for our Zoom meetings.
-Please to the Weekly Meetings for the upcoming schedule.
+We meet regularly on Monday evenings.
+Please go to the Weekly Meetings for the upcoming schedule of online and in person meetings.
+Contact us if you would like to be included in regular emails which include information about the meetings, upcoming events, visiting Buddhist teachers, Dharma study,and links for our Zoom meetings.
+In person meetings take place at the Applegate Civic Center 18014 Applegate Road, Applegate, CA.

 Visiting Monks

 The meditation group is directly affiliated with the Order of Buddhist Contemplatives and Shasta Abbey Buddhist Monastery.
-Reverend Daishin Yalon and Reverend Astor Douglas, Masters from Shasta Abbey, serve as the group’s Chaplains and join us for meetings and retreats.
+Reverend Daishin Yalon and Reverend Astor Douglas, Masters from Shasta Abbey, serve as the group’s Chaplains and join us from time to time online and in person meetings and retreats.

 Resident Monk

-Reverend Vivian Grunenfelder of Still Flowing Water Hermitage, is currently residing in our area and serving as resident monk for the meditation group.
-She trained for over twenty years at Shasta Abbey Buddhist Monastery and is a Priest and Teacher of Buddhism in the Order of Buddhist Contemplatives.
+Reverend Master Vivian Gruenenfelder of Still Flowing Water Hermitage, is currently residing in our area and serving as resident monk for the meditation group.
+She trained for over twenty years at Shasta Abbey Buddhist Monastery and is Master in the Order of Buddhist Contemplatives.
 She offers regular Dharma talks, gives spiritual counseling and is available to perform various ceremonies including weddings, funerals and house blessings.
 Reverend Vivian regularly joins the meditation group for our weekly meetings.
 She lives in Dutch Flat at the Still Flowing Water Hermitage and is supported solely through the kindness of donations.

 Donations/Dana